sph-mn/sph-sp/readme.md

 * /usr/lib/libsph-sp.so
 * /usr/share/sph-sp/sc-macros.sc

+# platform
+c17, posix.1-2008, lp64, little endian. primary target: x86_64 linux.

 # compile-time configuration options
 the `ifndef`s at the top of `source/c-precompiled/sph-sp/sph-sp.h` can be customised before compilation. custom preprocessor variables can be set before including the header when embedding the full code, or a customized header must be used when using a shared library that has been compiled with the same configuration.

-some options that can be configured:
+some of the options that can be configured:

 | name | default | description |
 | --- | --- | --- |